From our Free Quilt Block Pattern Library

 Seam allowances (SA) are 1/4" unless otherwise noted.

 The corner unit of this Autumn Leaf quilt block is also known as the Tippecanoe block.
-It is paper pieced to eliminate the need for to purchase a special quilting ruler.
+It is paper pieced to eliminate the need to purchase a special quilting ruler.

 Choose your Finished Block Size from the table below.
 Print 1 each of the corresponding pattern and template page.
 They are in separate files to economize on paper.